-It is important to have an arrhythmia investigated by a specialist.
+It is important to have any arrhythmia investigated by a specialist.
 If your heart rate is too fast or too slow, your cardiac electrophysiologist may recommend one of the following treatments.

-Often, drugs can control an abnormal heart rhythm, but they must be taken consistently and under the supervision of a heart specialist.
+Medications and pharmacologic agents can often control an abnormal heart rhythm, but they must be taken consistently and under the supervision of a heart specialist.
 Some of the commonly used medications include anticoagulants, beta-blockers, or calcium channel blockers.

 A two-stage ablation therapy for long-standing persistent atrial fibrillation and recurrences from prior ablations.
 This procedure combines minimally invasive surgery and catheter ablation together to create scar tissue inside and outside of the heart, restoring a normal rhythm.

-Delivering a quick electrical shock to the heart to re-set the heart’s rhythm.
+Delivering a quick and controlled electrical shock to the heart to reset the heart’s rhythm.
 It can be delivered externally through pads placed on the chest, or internally through a small tube (catheter) that is threaded through a vein and into the heart.
-Learn more about electrical cardioversion.

 An automatic implantable cardiac defibrillator (ICD) is an electronic device that includes a pulse generator and leads.
-The pulse generator is about the size and shape of a deck of cards and weighs about half a pound.
-It is implanted into the abdomen just underneath the skin.
-It is connected to one or more leads that are placed in and near the heart.
+The pulse generator is about the size and shape of a credit card and weighs less than 2 ounces.
+It is implanted into the chest just underneath the skin.
+The ICD is connected to one or more leads that are placed in and near the heart.
 The lead system sends electrical signals from the heart to the pulse generator, which continuously monitors the heart's rhythm.
-When the pulse generator receives signals from the lead system that the heart rhythm is abnormal (such as during ventricle tachycardia or ventricular fibrillation), it sends a shock through the lead system to the heart to stop the abnormal rhythm.
-As long as the heart rhythm remains normal, the ICD monitors the rhythm and waits until a shock is needed.
+When the pulse generator receives signals from the lead system that the heart rhythm is shockable (such as during ventricle tachycardia or ventricular fibrillation), it sends energy through the lead system to the heart to stop the abnormal rhythm.
+If the heart rhythm remains normal, the ICD monitors the rhythm and waits until a shock is needed.

 People who receive an ICD have generally had a prior heart attack, have a significantly damaged heart, show brief bursts of abnormal rhythm when on a heart monitor, and have successfully undergone electrophysiology testing to rule out other dangerous rhythm abnormalities.
 Only about 10 percent of all heart attack patients end up needing an ICD.